Committee

 Website: www.yountaboo.com

-Heidi Grieg
+Heidi Grieg - Vice President

-Heidi is a strong advocate and facilitator for home-based death care, and family lead burials on private rural holdings.
-Buoyed by the community, she is quietly working to establish a conservation burial ground on the remote western end of Kangaroo Island and is thrilled to be involved in NDAN, an organisation she sees are clearly leading the change in Australia.
+After further study with Griffith University, and intensive training as an end-of-doula and holistic funeral director, Heidi now works closely with the palliative care team at the Kangaroo Island Community Health Service, specialising in home death care and family lead funerals on private land in SA.
+In response to community demand, she quietly manages a private conservation burial ground on the remote western end of Kangaroo Island and is thrilled to be involved in NDAN, an organisation she sees are clearly leading the change in Australia.

-Email: www.kidoulaservices.com.au
+Website: www.kidoulaservices.com.au

-Jess Xavier - Vice President
+Jess Xavier

 Jess has worked on communications, advocacy and fundraising campaigns in environmental and humanitarian organisations for over seven years.
 She enjoys combining storytelling with research to connect people to ideas and with one another, and to bring about positive change in the world.